-- 24-hour support - Supervision and support from a Supervising Social Worker - A comprehensive training programme - A minimum of weekly contact and monthly visits by a Supervising Social Worker - Therapeutic training level 1&2 - Nurturing Attachments training - Consultation groups - Monthly meetings with other foster carers for mutual peer support and friendship - Membership to the Foster talk and Corum/BAAF - Consultation groups chaired by a Therapeutic support worker - Annual programme of activities involving all of the foster family
+- 24-hour support - Supervision and support from a Supervising Social Worker - A comprehensive training programme. - A minimum of weekly contact and monthly visits by a Supervising Social Worker - Therapeutic parenting training levels 1 & 2 - Nurturing Attachments training - Consultation groups - Monthly meetings with other foster carers for mutual peer support and friendship - Membership to the Foster talk and Coram/BAAF - Consultation groups chaired by a Therapeutic Consultants - An annual programme of activities involving all the foster family.